moxie-protocol/moxie-agent-skills/packages/senpi-agent-lib/README.md

-# Lib for moxie related operations
+# Lib for senpi related operations

-1. Fetching user details by moxieId
+1. Fetching user details by senpiId